MahirHasan/Android_Calendar/README.md

 # Android_Calendar
+This is a project of custom calendar android app.

+It can be edited.
-this is a project of custom calendar android app it can be edited it is useful for new android developer for building app and learn something from it
+It is useful for new android developer for building app and learn something from it.
+Thank you.